acsontfd/g17-capstone-BrainViewAI/README.md

 - **Improved ML Model**: Incorporate deep learning models for better accuracy.
 - **User Authentication**: Secure login with JWT authentication.
 - **Database Integration**: Store patient records using SQLite or PostgreSQL.
+- **Server Integration**: Deployment of the webapp in to real world server.

 ---

 ## Contributors
 - **Sabrina Tang, Lee Yee Jeen, Ashley Teong, Hurrel Xu** and **Tia'a Faang Der (Author of this forked repo)**

-BrainView AI is an ongoing research project aimed at improving TBI diagnosis using AI.
+BrainView AI is an ongoing research project aimed at improving TBI diagnosis using HML models.